thomasfinstad/terraform-provider-vyos-rolling/docs/resources/protocols_bgp_neighbor.md

 Optional:

-- `hops` (String) Number of the maximum number of hops to the BGP peer
+- `hops` (Number) Number of the maximum number of hops to the BGP peer

     |  Format  |  Description  |
     |----------|---------------|